curl/curl/docs/DEPRECATE.md

 has remained tagged EXPERIMENTAL.

-It is undoubtedly hard work to fix these remaining problems, as they typically require both rust and C knowledge in adding to deep HTTP familiarity.
+It is undoubtedly hard work to fix these remaining problems, as they typically require both rust and C knowledge in addition to deep HTTP familiarity.
 There does not seem to be that many persons interested or available for this challenge.
 Meanwhile, there is little if any demand for hyper from existing (lib)curl users.